 For the Arena World Championship, there are the following tournaments to look forward to:

-The Mid-Season Clash takes place after Season 3 and only features top 8 qualified teams from Europe and North America.
+The Mid-Season Clash takes place only features top 8 qualified teams from Europe and North America.

 Only the very best earn a spot.
 Specifically, the top 4 teams from Europe and North America duke it out to crown new International Champions.